LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_07_challenge_deploy_a_self_hosted_runner/README.md

     1. An IAM policy and role that allow an EC2 instance to read the parameter
     1. An EC2 instance that assumes the role and can be used as a self-hosted runner

-1. Deploy a runner on the EC2 instance.
+1. Deploy a runner on the EC2 instance using the runner type that is most applicable to the needs of the DevOps team.

     - What type of runner should you deploy; **Linux Shell** or **Linux Docker**?
-    - Why is the runner you chose the right choice for your solution?
+    - Why is the runner you selected the right choice for your solution?

 1. Create a new repository and add the exercise files.
 This includes: